 You can learn more about WordPress Permalink Structure & Changing Individual URLs.

-If this method doesn’t work, then you’ll need to manually edit the .htaccess file.
+If this method doesn’t work, you’ll need to edit the .htaccess file manually.

 5.2.2 Manually Edit .htaccess File

 In Rank Math, there is an easy way to edit the .htaccess file.
-In order to edit your .htaccess file, go to Rank Math > General Settings > Edit .htaccess.
-If this section is not available on your website, then ensure that you’ve switched to the Advanced Mode in Rank Math.
+In order to edit your .htaccess file, go to Rank Math SEO → General Settings → Edit .htaccess.
+If this section is unavailable on your website, then ensure that you’ve switched to the Advanced Mode in Rank Math.

 Make Changes to the .htaccess File

 Inside this section, you’ll notice that there is a single text area that can be used to edit the .htaccess file.
-You need to be careful and read the warning above the text area before you edit the .htaccess file.
+You must be careful and read the warning above the text area before editing the .htaccess file.